-At first the structure is quite different from what we are used to in a typical Rails app, but I will try my best to explain it.
+At first, the structure is quite different from what we are used to in a typical Rails app, but I will explain it.

-First, the system folder is where all the configuration lives, we can think of them as our initializers, this will be the entry point of our application.
-There are many small libraries involved to make everything work, that I can not go into detail in just one post, I will try cover all of them in a series of posts.
+First, the system folder is where all the configuration lives.
+We can think of them as our initializers.
+Many small libraries are involved in making everything work, and I can not go into detail in just one post.
+I will cover all of them in a series of posts.